12 Predictions for Global Geopolitics for 2019 through 2025—and Beyond

 Honduras now has one of the highest homicide rates in the world.
 Countries like the United States are seeing a significant increase in the number of people arriving from countries like Honduras that are plagued with violence.

-Beijing and Moscow will seek to lock in competitive advantages and also to right what they bill are historical wrongs before economic and demographics headwinds further slow their material progress and the West regains its foundation.
+Beijing and Moscow will seek to lock in competitive advantages and also to right what they perceive as historical wrongs before economic and demographic trends can present impediments and the West regains its foundation.

 Both China and Russia maintain worldviews where they’re rightfully dominant in their regions and able to form regional politics and economics to match their security and material interests.

-Both have moved aggressively in latest years to exert more considerable influence in their regions, to contest the US geopolitically, and also to force Washington to accept exclusionary regional spheres of influence—a situation that the US has historically opposed.
+Both have moved aggressively in latest years to exert more considerable influence in their regions, to contest the U.S., and also to force Washington to accept exclusionary regional spheres of influence—a situation that the US has historically opposed.

 In Moscow, meanwhile, forthcoming local and national elections will prevent the Kremlin from creating significant concessions.
 Consequently, sanctions enacted on Russia from the US along with the European Union probably will stay through the end of the year.
 Depending upon how investigations into Russia’s role at the 2016 U.S. Presidential election shape upward, Washington might even ramp up the political and financial pressure on Russia.

-Similarly, North Korea will be a crucial problem in determining the direction of U.S.-Russian relations over the next several months.
-Russia will keep going along with the limited sanctions that the US has pursued against Pyongyang, but Russia will Skirt the steps and provide economic aid to North Korea as it sees fit.
+Similarly, North Korea will remain a factor in determining the direction of U.S.-Russian relations over the next several months.
+Russia will keep going along with the overtures that Washington has made to Pyongyang, but will skirt sanctions requirements and continue provide economic aid to North Korea as it sees fit.

-The Chinese Communist Party’s careful preparation for a change of direction will be realized in mid-October in its congress.
-The event will reshuffle the highest ranks of the party and serve as a significant test of President Xi Jinping’s efforts to consolidate power.
+The Chinese Communist Party’s careful preparation for a change of direction was realized in the October 2017 party congress.
+The event reshuffled the highest ranks of the party and was a proof of President Xi Jinping’s near-absolute consolidation of power.

-To date, all indications stage to the president’s success in strengthening his grip over the nation’s top decision making bodies.
-Xi has already achieved the status of core leader, not merely of the Communist Party, but of the Chinese state and military, as well.
+To date, all indications point to the Xi’s success in strengthening his grip over top decision-making bodies of both the Party and the state.
+Xi has already achieved the status of core leader of the Communist Party, the Chinese state and People’s Liberation Army (PLA).

 Nuclear deployment requirements for naval-based delivery vehicles remove a safety valve that, until now, has kept atomic weapons stored separately from missiles in South Asia.

-At-sea deployments of atomic weapons by India, Pakistan, and perhaps China, would increasingly nuclearize the Indian Ocean throughout the next two decades.
+At-sea deployments of atomic weapons by India, Pakistan, and perhaps China, would increasingly militarize the Indian Ocean throughout the next two decades.

 The presence of multiple nuclear powers with uncertain doctrine for controlling your stresses at sea incidents between nuclear-armed vessels increases the potential risk of miscalculation and inadvertent escalation.